 Payments of interest on a note, and amounts of tax withheld from such payments, if any, generally will be required to be reported to the U.S. Internal Revenue Service and to you.
-Backup withholding will not apply to payments made by us or our paying agent (in its capacity as such) to you if you have provided the required certification that you are a non-U.S. holder as described in "U.S. Federal Withholding Tax" above, and if neither we nor our paying agent has actual knowledge or reason to know that you are a U.S. holder (as described in "- U.S. Holders - Definition of a U.S. Holder" above).
+Backup withholding will not apply to payments made to you if you have provided the required certification that you are a non-U.S. holder as described in "U.S. Federal Withholding Tax" above, provided the applicable withholding agent does not have actual knowledge or reason to know that you are a U.S. holder (as described in "- U.S. Holders - Definition of a U.S. Holder" above).